mashiyatz/divas-map/README.md

-# divas-map
+# Community Map (DIVAS)
-Development of map presenting community resources.
+Development of map presenting community resources, by Andriana Mereuta and Mashiyat Zaman.